Incorporating testing volume into estimation of effective reproduction number dynamics: Introduction

 Our study has two main contributions.
-First, we develop our own model for estimating the effective reproduction number making different modeling choices than are currently available in either \texttt{EpiEstim} or \texttt{epidemia}.
+First, we develop our own model for estimating the effective reproduction number making different modeling choices than other available methods.
 The most significant of these is that we incorporate the number of diagnostic tests administered (both positive and negative) as a covariate in our model.
-Second, we conduct simulation studies comparing our new model to \texttt{EpiEstim} and a model constructed using \texttt{epidemia} treating case data generated as a noisy realization of new infections.
+Second, to increase understanding of the broader class of branching process inspired methods, we conduct simulation studies comparing our new model to \texttt{EpiEstim} and a model constructed using the \texttt{epidemia} package developed by \citet{epidemia}.
+The latter approach builds on the \texttt{EpiEstim} framework by allowing for more flexible and complex models that treat new infections as unobserved variables, with various time series such as cases or deaths modeled as noisy realizations of unobserved infections used as data \citep{epidemia, epidemia_paper}.
 In particular, we explore scenarios with differing diagnostic test availability.
 We also fit our model to real data from the SARS-CoV-2 pandemic in fifteen California counties.
 Our results show that our new model outperforms existing methodologies under a variety of different testing scenarios and provides novel insights when applied to real data, highlighting the utility of incorporating tests when using case data as well as distributional choices made in the modeling process.